 Unlike those Medieval labyrinths in which you would become mired or at best lost in the crowd, or for that matter the crystalline geometrical hardness of a Palmanova which you were not invited to enter so much as bounce off, the imagined space of the quattrocento city was one you could ghost through, like a neutrino, without alerting anyone to your presence, your trajectory, your destination.

 I have, on this particular morning – before meeting Veronica de Viggiani and Clarke in the Albert - been sitting with the woman I call Mrs Isobel Easter, in the room I think of as her grotto.
 This house is not a fortress, but is nevertheless hard to access.
-She is showing me again the Etruscan Lamp that Hunter Sidney stole for her twenty years ago in Rome, from the Museum of the Villa Giulia.
-I now know the story of that escapade, variously from Isobel and Hunter Sidney.
-Isobel wants me to see to it that the lamp is returned to the museum of the Villa Giulia, and I have it in my pocket as we sit in the Albert.
+She is showing me again the Etruscan Lamp that Hunter Sidney stole for her twenty years ago in Rome, from the museum of the Villa Giulia.
+I now know the story of that escapade, variously from Mrs Isobel Easter and Hunter Sidney.
+Mrs Isobel Easter wants me to see to it that the lamp is returned to the museum of the Villa Giulia, and I have it in my pocket as we sit in the Albert.

 Veronica de Viggiani, who is keen to reconcile Hunter Sidney with Mrs Isobel Easter before he dies, interprets the emergence of this story from both sides as a softening of their mutual defensive system, and the lamp as a counter to be deployed.
 She is eager to take advantage somehow, although she does not have a clear plan.
 Their common sadness, she says, is a tension that should be resolved.